|

 Mr. Eliades analysis is 100% cyclically and

+technically oriented.
 Stockmarket Cycles provides market timing for the

 more important intermediate to long term trends for